joseagraz/IEEE_10006883/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This is a SBIA project covered by the following [license](https://www.med.upenn.edu/cbica/software-agreement.html)

 ## Acknowledgments